 Part of the issue is our one-size-fits-all strategy.
 Alcoholics Anonymous was initially meant for persistent, extreme drinkers, people who might, indeed, be helpless over booze, but its system has since been used a lot more generally.

 Just because it’s free doesn’t mean it’s good

-Right now, for example, magistrates regularly call for men and women to go to meetings after a DUI arrest; entirely twelve percent of AA participants are there because of a subpoena.
+Right now, for example, magistrates regularly call for men and women to go to meetings after a DUI arrest.
+This enforced treatment is never going to be the answer to problem drinking.
+Entirely twelve percent of AA participants are there because of a subpoena.

 While AA explains that alcohol addiction is a progressing illness that observes an unavoidable path, information from a government-financed poll called the National Epidemiological Study on Alcohol and Associated Disorders reveal that almost one-fifth of those who have had alcoholism go on to drink at low-risk amounts with zero signs of misuse.